 The chart shows the annual number of deaths from pneumonia per 100,000 people in different age groups.

-There has been a 3-fold reduction in child mortality due to pneumonia over the last three decades.
+Looking at the age-group of under 5 year olds we see that there has been a 3-fold reduction in child mortality due to pneumonia over the last three decades.
 363 children out of every 100,000 died due to pneumonia in 1990, until 2017 that number has fallen to 119.

 The mortality rates among other age groups have remained largely the same.
 The highest pneumonia mortality rates in 2017 were among people aged 70 and older.
 261 out of 100,000 people died in this age group due to pneumonia.
 That’s a 9% decrease in mortality rates over the past 3 decades.4